-Once they have been updated then these two indicators will be published in the revised Clinical Dashboard, so wards can see their performance and compare themselves to the hospital as a whole.
+These two indicators will be published in the revised Clinical Dashboard, so wards can see their performance and compare themselves to the hospital as a whole.

 Priority 4: Reducing medication errors (missed doses)

 Background

 Since April 2009, the Trust has focused on reducing the percentage of drug doses prescribed but not recorded as administered (omitted, or missed) to patients on the Prescribing Information and Communication System (PICS).